Rohittyogii/Predictive-Model-Actionable-Agent-for-Project-Risk/README.md

 Once the app launches in your browser:

 1. Upload an employee CSV file (example_data.csv structure).

-2.Click "Analyze Attrition Risk" to predict and generate recommendations.
+2. Click "Analyze Attrition Risk" to predict and generate recommendations.

 3. Optionally, notify HR with just one click via email.